f1zm0/hades/README.md

 make
 ```

-Then you can bring the executable to a x64 Windows host and run it with `./hades` or `./hades -h` to see the available options.
+Then you can bring the executable to a x64 Windows host and run it with `.\hades.exe [options]`.

 ```
 PS > .\hades.exe -h